CPCSC For Canadian Defense Contractors: What We Know Today

 CPCSC - Canadian Program for Cyber Security Certification - Corsica Technologies

-With cybersecurity threats evolving rapidly, governments are taking steps to protect sensitive but unclassified information that they must share with their suppliers.
+With cybersecurity threats evolving rapidly, local governments are taking steps to protect sensitive but unclassified information that they must share with their suppliers.
 This is a critical undertaking, as hackers can use sensitive information to inform their strategies—plus they can execute supply chain attacks by gaining access to one system, then moving upstream to compromise a more sensitive system.

 The Government of Canada recognizes how these risks apply to their relationships with suppliers, and they’ve taken steps to develop a cybersecurity standard for defense contractors.
 This standard, known as the Canadian Program for Cyber Security Certification (CPCSC), is still being developed—but it’s not too early for suppliers to start learning what it will mean for them.